kubevirt/kubevirt.github.io/_posts/2020-05-12-KubeVirt-VM-Image-Usage-Patterns.md

 [Installing KubeVirt](https://kubevirt.io/user-guide/operations/installation)
 [Installing CDI](https://kubevirt.io/user-guide/operations/containerized_data_importer)

 ### Step 1.
-Create a namespace for our immutable VM images.
+Create a namespace for our immutable VM images

 We’ll give users the ability to clone VM images living on PVCs from this namespace to their own namespace, but not directly create VMIs within this namespace.